wp-plugins/squelch-unspam/readme.txt

 No. This plugin does not require JavaScript to be enabled, nor does it use CAPTCHAs.

+= Don't my users have to do something to prove they're human? =

+Nope.

 = What about false positives? =

 This plugin is special in that false positives should never really occur with the exception of the small possibility that a human